MAJORS - A West High Tradition

 developed it as they went along.

 To learn more about what a drum major should do, Dr. Miles contacted

 William (Ben) Knepper, the OSU drum major from 1928-1930.
 Dr. Miles

 knew Ben through Boy Scouts.
 Having never even held a baton before his

 appointment as drum major, he had to learn quickly.
 And his position

-earned him a place in West history of “Firsts” - the First Drum Major!
+earned him a place in West High History of “Firsts” - the First Drum Major!

 The Athletic Association provided him with a drum major’s shako, a pair

 of spats, and a baton - the old-fashioned type with the large ball on